 - excessive bleeding

-Nerve damage may cause one side of the face to droop, and the patient may have difficulty swallowing or talking.
-Reconstructive surgery may be possible, and a speech therapist can help with restoring some of the lost functions.
+Nerve damage may cause one side of a person's face to droop, and an individual may have difficulties swallowing or talking after surgery.
+In some cases, a person can have reconstructive surgery, and a speech therapist can help with restoring some lost eating and speaking functions.

 - burning of the skin